ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 opaque AggregationJobID[16];
 ~~~

-The leader can run this process for many candidate reports in parallel as
+The leader can run this process for many sets of candidate reports in parallel
-needed.
-After choosing the set of candidates, the leader begins aggregation by
+as needed.
+After choosing a set of candidates, the leader begins aggregation by
-splitting each report into "report shares", one for each aggregator.
-The leader
+splitting each report into report shares, one for each Aggregator.
+The Leader
-and helpers then run the aggregate initialization flow to accomplish two tasks:
+and Helpers then run the aggregate initialization flow to accomplish two tasks:

 1. Recover and determine which input report shares are invalid.
-1. For each valid report share, initialize the VDAF preparation process.
+1. For each valid report share, initialize the VDAF preparation process (see
+   {{Section 5.2 of !VDAF}}).

 An invalid report share is marked with one of the following errors: